openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 RP MUST use custom URL schema `openid://` as the `authorization_endpoint` to construct the request.
 Self-Issued OPs invoked via `openid://` MUST set issuer identifier, or `iss` Claim in the ID Token to `https://self-issued.me/v2`.

 Note that the request using custom URL schema `openid://` will open only Self-Issued OPs as native apps.
-For other types of Self-Issued OP deployments, the usage of the universal links, or app links is recommended.
+For other types of Self-Issued OP deployments, the usage of the Universal Links, or App Links is recommended as explained in (#choice-of-authoriation-endpoint).

 ```json
 {